shantnu/Path/content/Interviewing-Spiritually.md

-It was at this stage that I started talking to the Inner Teacher.
-It was from him that I found this inspiring line from the Course:
+It was at this stage that I saw this inspiring line from the Course: